Platylestes platystylus: Description and habitat

 It is a small dull colored damselfly of the size of Lestes.
 Its prothorax and thorax are in palest khaki brown color, paler at the sides and pruinosed white beneath.
 There are a large number of black spots on the thorax.
-Its wings are palely enfumed with short and broad pterostigma having white or pale inner and outer ends.
+Its wings are palely smoked with short and broad pterostigma having white or pale inner and outer ends.
 Its abdomen is in olivaceous to warm reddish brown in color with black apical rings on each segments.
 Anal appendages are whitish with the superiors black at base, curling in at apices to meet each other.
 Inferior appendages are about half the length and thick at base.

 Female closely resembles the male in most respects, differing mainly in sexual characters.
 Anal appendages are yellow, blackish brown at the base, and as long as segment 10.

 The small black spots on each side of thorax and quadrate pterostigma with white at both ends are the most distinguishing features of this damselfly compared to other spreadwings.